zoes-full-stack/portfolio/_includes/experience_all.md

 {:.note title="August - October 2018"}

 - Developed various software modules with a stringent and well-documented Git workflow.
+    - New users were automatically searched through a database of blacklisted individuals before confirmation.
+    - I no member :(
 - Worked on deploying these micro-services to Amazon Web Services.
 - Gained practical experience in Cloud infrastructure and deployment and React Native app development.
-- Created a chat-bot using Amazon Lex.
+- Created a chat-bot using Amazon Lex for support services.
 &nbsp;
 <hr>
 &nbsp;